|

 Service-Learning is an approach to teaching that engages students in a mutually beneficial relationship with the local communities to enhance the academic and civic learning experience and benefit the community.
 The community-based work is defined in response to a need or aspiration presented by one or more partnering community organizations and for which core issues of impact, sustainability and reciprocity have been addressed.
 The course also includes preparation of students for service, engages the students in reflection on the service and assesses the student learning as well as the community impact.

-Civic Engagement and Public Service Certificate
+University Civic Engagement and Public Service Certificate

 This course meets two requirements for the University's Civic Engagement Public Service Certificate.